Dialectical Behavioral Therapy

 Stage 4 – *Finding a deeper meaning for your life.
 This stage is designed specifically for those individuals who wish to move from a sense of incomplete to a life of ongoing capacity for experiences of joy and freedom.

-*Stage 4 was added by the Author of DBT for those who desired to find a spiritual fulfillment or connectedness to a greater whole.
+* The Author of DBT added Stage 4 for those people who desired to find a spiritual fulfillment or connectedness to a greater whole.